 Part of a student’s education at Wake Forest is exposure to new ideas and experiences.
 As parents, you can help reinforce the importance of ‘stretch’ experiences that might take your student out of his or her comfort zone and help them explore and discover something new.
-There are some great events happening this week that might broaden their cultural awareness.

 - The departments of Art, Music, and Theatre and Dance host events and activities in addition to providing world-class instruction in the fine and performing arts.

 - Most college students love to venture off campus for the occasional meal.
 And while Winston-Salem can’t boast the same kind of culinary diversity as a large city, there are still opportunities to sample foods from many different cultures.
 Never tried Irish food?
 Go to Finnegans Wake and try a Scotch Egg.
-How about sampling some soul food at Sweet Potatoes?
+How about sampling some Southern food at Sweet Potatoes?
 Or Indian cuisine at Nawab?
 Smitty’s Notes is a local web site with links to restaurants by type or your student can check out Urbanspoon (or use the Urbanspoon app for mobile phones).

 - Explore another part of Wake Forest’s history and make a road trip to the Wake Forest Birthplace Museum in the town of Wake Forest, NC (near Raleigh).
 The newly-built museum addition hosts artifacts from Wake Forest’s past.